technoweenie/twitter-node/README.md

 TwitterNode emits these events:

 * tweet(json) - This is emitted when a new tweet comes in.
-If the format is set to 'json' (default), then this is a parsed JSON object.
+This will be a parsed JSON object.
 * limit(json) - This is emitted when a new limit command comes in.
 Currently, limit detection only works with parsed JSON objects.
 * delete(json) - This is emitted when a new delete command comes in.
 Currently, delete detection only works with parsed JSON objects.
 * close(response) - This is emitted when the http connection is closed.
 The HTTP response object is sent.